ronaldejonesjr/ansible_roles/STIG/README.md

 ## Author Information

-Initially written by Ron Jones Jr.
-Additional contributors should be tracked and credited via Git comments.
+Contributors should be tracked and credited via Git comments.